ESSENTIALS OF DIAGNOSIS

 Pelvic inflammatory disease.
 A: Transverse sonogram of the pelvis demonstrating multiple irregular abscesses containing internal low-level echoes (arrows).
 B: Sagittal sonogram of a multiloculated abscess (A) containing septations and low-level echoes.
 B, bladder; U, uterus.
 (Reproduced, with permission from Krebs CA, Giyanani VL, Eisenberg RL.
 Ultrasound Atlas of Disease Processes.
 Originally published by Appleton & Lange.
 Copyright © 1993 by The McGraw-Hill Companies, Inc.)

 Appendicitis, ectopic pregnancy, septic abortion, hemorrhagic or ruptured ovarian cysts or tumors, torsion of an ovarian cyst, degeneration of a myoma, and acute enteritis must be considered.
-PID is more likely to occur when there is a prior history of PID, recent sexual contact, recent onset ...
+PID is more likely to occur when there is a prior history of PID, recent sexual contact, ...